General gravitational properties of neutron stars: curvature invariants, binding energy, and trace anomaly: Results

 The global minimum value of the Ricci scalar achieved inside any NS is found to be $\mathcal{R}_\mathrm{min} = -2.510 \times 10^{-12} \mathrm{cm}^{-2}$; while the global maximum value is $\mathcal{R} _\mathrm{max} = 2.383 \times 10^{-12} \mathrm{cm}^{-2}$.
 The global minimum of the trace anomaly turns out to be $\Delta_\mathrm{min} = -0.227$.
 These three values can be taken as bounds for both the Ricci scalar and the trace anomaly present in the most compact objects composed of regular matter in the Universe.

 We conclude this Section by commenting on the result that the Ricci scalar can achieve negative values in the interior of massive stars.
 First, we note that a negative value of the Ricci scalar does not reflect a violation of any of the energy conditions~\citep{Rezzolla_book:2013}.
 Indeed, since the energy density and pressure are always positive in all of our EOSs, the weak (\ie $e + p \geq 0$, $e \geq 0$) and strong (\ie $e + p \geq 0$, $e + 3p \geq 0$) energy conditions are satisfied for all of them.
 In addition, the dominant energy condition (\ie $e \geq |p|$), can be recast into a condition on the trace anomaly, \ie $\Delta > -2/3$, which is clearly satisfied by all of the EOSs (see right panel of Fig.~\ref{fig:fig6}).
-Second negative values of the Ricci scalar may appear somewhat surprising because intuition suggests that curvature should always be positive in the star and actually decrease almost monotonically\footnote{The strict monotonicity is broken at the stellar surface because of the contributions coming from $\mathcal{I}_1$; see also~\cite{Eksi2014}.} from the centre.
+Second, negative values of the Ricci scalar may appear somewhat surprising because intuition suggests that curvature should always be positive in the star and actually decrease almost monotonically\footnote{The strict monotonicity is broken at the stellar surface because of the contributions coming from $\mathcal{I}_1$; see also~\cite{Eksi2014}.} from the centre.
 This intuition is indeed correct but does not apply to the Ricci scalar but, rather, to the Kretschmann scalar.
+Third, for the static fluid configurations considered here, \hbox{$\mathcal{R}_{\mu\nu} u^{\mu} u^{\nu} > 0$} everywhere, so that -- using the Raychaudhuri equation -- timelike geodesics would still be focused even in regions where $\mathcal{R} < 0$~\cite{Rezzolla_book:2013}.